Opendoor Company Stats: Revenue & Market Share (2023)

 Opendoor is an iBuyer, a real estate platform that buys and sells homes.
-The company uses algorithms and deep learning technology to generate nearly-instant cash offers for home sellers and determine resale prices.
-Home selling, buying, and adjacent services are available on the Opendoor platform, too.
+The company uses algorithms and deep learning technology to generate nearly instant cash offers for home sellers and determine resale prices.

-Founded in 2014, Opendoor was the first to introduce the iBuyer model to the U.S. residential real estate market and has remained the market leader ever since.
+Founded in 2014 and headquartered in San Francisco, Opendoor was the first to introduce the iBuyer model to the U.S. residential real estate market and has remained the largest iBuyer ever since.
+The company went public in 2020.

 From revenue to market share, here’s a summary of what you’ll find on this page: